DanielTockan/Rainforest-Store/README.md

 - Products
 - Reviews

-The build of the relevent tables was relatively simple.
+The build of the relevant tables was relatively simple.
 This was verified, using TablePlus to ensure the expected table columns were produced.

 ```py
 class CustomerModel(db.Model, BaseModel):